ev3dev/ev3dev-lang-python/docs/rpyc.rst

        m = ev3.LargeMotor('outA')
        m.run_timed(time_sp=1000, speed_sp=600)

-You can run scripts like this from any intercative python environment, like ipython shell/notebook, spyder, pycharm, etc.
+You can run scripts like this from any interactive python environment, like ipython shell/notebook, spyder, pycharm, etc.

 Some *advantages* of using RPyC with ev3dev are: